 - The cost of the extra time you need to make the improvements (interest, property taxes, utilities)

 - Will the extra time take you to an unfavorable selling season?
 Are comps trending down?

 - Are there opportunities you will miss out on due to the extra time these improvements will take?

-If the home has a structural, electrical, plumbing issue, it is going to be cheapest to do all fixes necessary as soon as possible.
-Should the buyer call out an item from an inspection, fixing the problem at that late stage could cost significantly more than if it were done at the beginning?
+If the home has a structural, electrical, or plumbing issue, it is going to be less costly to do all fixes necessary as soon as possible.
+Should the buyer call out an item from an inspection, fixing the problem at that late stage could cost significantly more than if it were done at the beginning.

 Get experienced guidance about your real estate investment from Colorado’s hard money lenders.
 Contact the TABS, LLC. team today to learn more and start your hard money loan application.